aplteam/Tatin/docs/SyntaxReference.md

 r←GetDeletePolicy uri
 ```

-Takes a URI of a server (like https://tatin.dev) and returns the delete policy operated by that server.
+Takes a URI of a server like https://tatin.dev or an alias and returns the delete policy operated by that server.

 Returns one of "None", "Any", "JustBetas":